European-XFEL/DAMNIT/docs/backend.md

 1. `rm runs.sqlite` to delete the database used by the GUI.
 1. `rm -rf extracted_data/` to delete the HDF5 files created by the backend.
-1. `amore-proto proposal 1234` to create a blank database for the given proposal.
+1. `damnit proposal 1234` to create a blank database for the given proposal.

-And then you can reprocess runs with `amore-proto reprocess` to restore their data.
+And then you can reprocess runs with `damnit reprocess` to restore their data.